baris/SpaceHit/README.md

 # Space Hit

-An hackathon project to learn iPhone programming and CoreGraphics.
+Space Hit is a two day hackathon project to learn about iOS programming and CoreGraphics.
+All game graphics and animations are coded with CoreGraphics.

 ![Space Hit](https://raw.github.com/baris/SpaceHit/master/spacehit.png)